Resident234/php.net/pages/www.php.net_function.call-user-func.php.md

 ```
 <?php
 // example, an extremely simplified factorial calculator..
-// it&apos;s quite obvious when someone renames the function, it&apos;ll spit out an error because it wants to call itself.
+// it's quite obvious when someone renames the function, it'll spit out an error because it wants to call itself.
 function Factorial($i=1) {
   return($i==1?1:$i*Factorial($i-1));
 }

-// you can give this function whatever name you want, it&apos;ll always work, of course if you initially call it using the name you gave it.
+// you can give this function whatever name you want, it'll always work, of course if you initially call it using the name you gave it.
 function qwertyuiop($i=1) {
   return($i==1?1:$i*call_user_func(__FUNCTION__,$i-1));
 }